There are two seemingly contradicting realities of “conscious consumerism”:

 Plainly, buy consciously.
 Whatever that might mean for your particular context.

 Aja Barber: If everyone just bought a few items secondhand, instead of going new, that would have a huge impact on the waste stream.
-We’ve got so many great places to do it.
-7 It didn’t use to be as accessible, but it is.
+We’ve got so many great places to do it.6 It didn’t used to be as accessible, but it is.

-No, that’s a myth because the fashion industry actually pumps out 150 billion garments a year.
-8 The human population is only 7.9 billion.
-So there’s actually more than enough clothing to go around already on the planet.
+No, that’s a myth, because the fashion industry actually pumps out 150 billion garments a year.7 The human population is only 7.9 billion.
+So, there’s actually more than enough clothing to go around already on the planet.

 Now, when people say, “Secondhand is becoming gentrified,” what they really mean is there’s less good quality because of fast fashion.